Skip navigation

 Sleep apnea can also cause metabolic syndrome—high blood pressure, abnormal cholesterol levels, high blood sugar and increased waist circumference—linked to a higher risk of heart disease.

-What other medical conditions can sleep apnea cause?
+What other medical conditions can sleep apnea exacerbate?

 • Stroke